In Flanders Fields Museum, Ieper (Ypres)

 In Flanders Fields Museum is located in the famous Cloth Hall (called the Lakenhalle in Flemish) in the centre of Ypres (Ieper).
 In 1998 the original Ypres Salient Memorial Museum was refurbished and renamed In Flanders Fields Museum.

-From 11th June 2012 the re-opened In Flanders Fields museum features the latest technological museum applications, providing visitors with touch screens, video projections, soundscapes and an interactive Poppy Bracelet.
+In Flanders Fields museum features the latest technological museum applications, providing visitors with touch screens, video projections, soundscapes and an interactive Poppy Bracelet.

 Mirror of History

-The consequences of war is the major theme of the renovated In Flanders Fields Museum.
+The consequences of war is the major theme of the In Flanders Fields Museum.
 The theme of a mirror is used to inspire visitors to examine how we look into our past; how and why we remember, and how we look at the many other nations which were involved in the Great War of 1914-1918.

 Visitors, young and old, are invited to reflect on both the major historical events and the personal stories of individuals, and how the First World War affected the lives of the thousands of people of many different nationalities who were involved in it.
 Most specifically the museum reflects on the consequences of war for the region of West Flanders and the City of Ypres.